 There are a range of myths around stopping smoking.
-There’s no truth behind them – don’t let them put you off stopping before you get started.
+There’s no truth behind them – don’t let them put you off stopping smoking.

-You might feel that because you smoke, you’ve already increased your chance of getting cancer or another smoking-related disease, and that quitting now won’t make any difference.
+You might feel that because you smoke, you’ve already increased your chance of getting cancer or another smoking-related disease.
+You might feel that quitting now won’t make any difference.

 It’s never too late to stop smoking.
 As soon as you quit, your body will begin to repair itself.
-You’ll notice improvements in your breathing, sense of taste and smell just a few days after stopping.
-Within a year, you’ll have reduced risk of cardiovascular and respiratory disease.
+You’ll notice improvements in your breathing and sense of taste and smell just a few days after stopping.
+Within a year, you’ll have less risk of cardiovascular and respiratory disease.

 Read more about the benefits of stopping smoking